MuhammadQasimTanveer/QuickQR/README.md

 ## 🧾 Description

-**QuickQR** is a modern Flutter-based QR code generator and scanner application built for Android and Web platforms.
+**QuickQR** is a modern Flutter-based QR code generator and scanner app built for Android and Web platforms.
 It allows users to **create, customize, scan, and save QR codes effortlessly**, all with a smooth and responsive interface.

 ---